 After repairing my Tektronix 2235 oscilloscope, I noticed that the heat sink cooling the MOSFET in the switching power supply, as well as the two transistors in the inverter circuit, was getting rather warm – and more than I liked it, anyway.
 I definitely didn’t fancy having to repair it all again, or getting something happen to it like the 2230 we looked at fixing – briefly – at OSAA.

-So I decided to do a little mod, inspired by the service manual for a Tektronix 2236 – same scope with a counter/multimeter addon, and, crucially, a fan to cool the power supply.
+So I decided to do a little mod, inspired after reading the propane inverter generator reviews – same scope with a counter/multimeter addon, and, crucially, a fan to cool the power supply.
 All the markings etc. were there on the circuit board of my scope, it just didn’t have any components installed.